 This section describes how to set up web push notifications in Iterable.

-Within the console, navigate to Project Settings > Cloud Messaging and take note of your Server key and Sender ID:
+In the console, navigate to Project Settings > Cloud Messaging and take note of your Server key and Sender ID:

 Integrating Firebase into your website

-In order to send messages from Firebase, you will need to first prompt users with a message asking for permission.
+To send messages from Firebase, you will need to first prompt users with a message asking for permission.
 If permission is given, you will retrieve the user's browser token and give it to Iterable to use for future sends.

 To do this, follow these steps:

 gcm_sender_id 103953800507found in the

 manifest.jsonfile should be the same across all projects.
 Please do not edit or change this.

 - Prompt the user with a pop-up asking for permission to send push notifications

 - If permission is granted, it should fetch the user's browser token and then